-A native of the Los Angeles area, Justice Kruger attended high school in Pasadena.
-She received her bachelor’s degree with high honors from Harvard College, where she was elected to Phi Beta Kappa.
-She received her J.D. from Yale Law School, where she served as Editor-in-Chief of the Yale Law Journal.
+Kruger received an A.B. from Harvard College and a J.D. from Yale Law School, where she was an Editor-in-Chief of the Yale Law Journal.
 Following graduation, she served as a law clerk to Judge David S. Tatel of the United States Court of Appeals for the D.C.
-Circuit, and to Justice John Paul Stevens of the United States Supreme Court.
+Circuit and to Justice John Paul Stevens of the United States Supreme Court.

 Kruger was elected to The American Law Institute in 2016.
 She is a member of the Appellate Advisory Committee of the Judicial Council of California, the Advisory Committee on Appellate Rules of the Judicial Conference of the United States, and the Board of Directors of the John Paul Stevens Foundation.